 The world-famous National Cherry Blossom Festival is so much more than the 3,000 trees blooming around the Tidal Basin.
 There are plenty of unique ways to enjoy the pink puffs that usher in spring to the nation’s capital.
 Check out our 10 favorite ideas for enjoying the festival.

 10) Get a new view: Most people stroll the sidewalk around the Tidal Basin for a standard view of the cherry blossoms, but you can also see them from an old-school paddleboat, on a Segway or a bike, or even from an Odyssey or Spirit cruise up the Potomac River.
 Want to stick to walking?
 Try out the guided Blossom Secrets Stroll from Washington Walks.
-Or, head to the Key Bridge Boathouse for its special three-hour Cherry Blossom Paddle (April 8-13) and enjoy a paddle past the blossom-lined Georgetown Waterfront, Kennedy Center, Lincoln Memorial and East Potomac Park.
+Or, head to the Key Bridge Boathouse for its special three-hour Cherry Blossom Paddle (2015 dates TBD) and enjoy a paddle past the blossom-lined Georgetown Waterfront, Kennedy Center, Lincoln Memorial and East Potomac Park.